Do I have control over who the adoptive parents will be?

 Who will cover the costs of the adoption?

-The adoptive parents will cover the costs of your legal assistance during the adoption process.
-10
+The adoptive parents may cover the costs of your legal assistance during the adoption process.

-What about the costs of my medical care?
+Who will cover the costs of medical expenses?